NickyDCFP/vertex-coloring-visualizer/README.md

-## (Unfinished) A visualizer for advanced vertex coloring heuristics
+## (WIP) A visualizer for advanced vertex coloring heuristics
+(Here's)[https://nickydcfp.github.io/vertex-coloring-visualizer/] the link to the visualizer!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).